TrueBlocks/trueblocks-core/README.md

 ```

 This should return valid JSON data for block 100 (type `chifra blocks --help` for
 more options with this tool).
+However, this assumes you're running your node locally.

-If you get an error like this:
+If you're want data from an external RPC provider, you'll get an error like this:

 ```[shell]
 Warning: The Ethereum RPC: 'http://localhost:8545' was not found.
 Quitting...
 ```

-You need to edit the file `~/.quickBlocks/quickBlocks.toml` to provide the URL of an available Ethereum RPC provider.
-Add this text:
+In that case, you need to add a provider's URL.
+In the file `~/.quickBlocks/quickBlocks.toml`, add this text:

 ```[toml]
 [settings]